molmod/openmm-tutorial-msbs/setup_vsc.md

    (More information here: https://docs.vscentrum.be/en/latest/jobs/the_job_system_what_and_why.html).
    Normally, the above settings should ensure a near-immediate start of your session with workable resources for the notebooks in this tutorial:

-   A new screen will appear showing the status of your request (queueing or about to start).
+   A new screen will appear showing the status of your request (queuing or about to start).
    Normally, you should get the following:

    ```